Questions about joining Sea Cadets?

 What are some things we do?

-Some of the things we do are sailing, adventure training, marksmanship, parade drill, citizenship, seamanship, band, ceremonial drill, ceremonial flag party maneuvers, ceremonial band, summer camping (AND YOU GET PAID WHEN YOU GO TO CAMP), and a great deal more.
+Some of the things we do are sailing, scuba diving, adventure training, marksmanship, parade drill, citizenship, seamanship, band, ceremonial drill, first aid, ceremonial flag party maneuvers, ceremonial band, summer camping (AND YOU GET PAID WHEN YOU GO TO CAMP), and a great deal more.

 Do I have to join the navy or Canadian armed forces?